Enforcement & Training

-ATC’s Enforcement Section is divided into five districts across the state.
-The Enforcement Section has offices in St. Louis and Jefferson City - Central District.
+ATC’s enforcement section is divided into five districts across the state with offices in Kansas City, St. Louis, Springfield and Jefferson City - Central District.
 (See district map).
-Special agents are assigned to districts and are responsible for licensing and enforcement actions within their districts.
+Agents are assigned to districts and are responsible for licensing and enforcement actions within their districts.
 All enforcement section personnel are required to fulfill the law enforcement training requirements established for peace officers by the Peace Officer Standards and Training Commission.

 The division provides a free in-person server training that educates servers of alcoholic beverages about their legal obligations concerning the service of alcoholic beverages and also provides a Merchant Education and Training to tobacco vendors across the state.
 Additionally, the State of Missouri Alcohol Responsibility Training (SMART) Online Server Training Program offers a free online training program covering similar information.
 The division also has a server training certification program to approve independent trainers.

-COMPLAINTS - To make a complaint regarding a liquor licensee or illegal alcohol practices, call (573) 751-2333 or email Keith Hendrickson.
+To make a complaint regarding a liquor licensee or illegal alcohol practices, call (573) 751-2333 or email Ashley Lentz.

 To make a complaint regarding a potential tobacco – related violation of the Federal Food, Drug, and Cosmetic Act and associated regulations, click here.